Interviews

 or for them to sign up for each meeting separately?

 The choice is up to you.
-Most training sites in the pilot used NMS Interview to have candidates book interview days and then the training site manually assigned candidates to their meetings outside of the system.
+Many training sites use NMS Interview to have candidates book interview days and then the training site assigned candidates manually to their meetings.
 However, some training sites may find it more efficient to have candidates book themselves directly into the individual meetings.
 The pros and cons of each approach are discussed in the response to the previous question.

 To create an interview day: